tudelft3d/3dfier/README.md

 ## Data

+The first application is to create a 3D version of TOP10NL.
-TOP10NL download
+Get (2D) TOP10NL there:

   - https://www.pdok.nl/nl/producten/pdok-downloads/basis-registratie-topografie/topnl/topnl-actueel/top10nl

-OGR will not read it properly, it needs to be preprocessed with [nlextract](https://github.com/opengeogroep/NLExtract/tree/top10_v1_2/top10nl/etl) (Below the part was pre-processed with it).
+Notice that OGR will not read it properly, it needs to be preprocessed with [nlextract](https://github.com/opengeogroep/NLExtract/tree/top10_v1_2/top10nl/etl).

+The LiDAR dataset AHN3 can be [freely downloaded](https://www.pdok.nl/nl/ahn3-downloads).